Tempurturtul/udacity-fend-projects/README.md

 1. Replaced pizzeria thumbnail with a resized image.
 1. Replaced remotely hosted thumbnails with locally hosted versions (allowing image optimization and manipulation of `cache-control` headers).
 1. Set `cache-control` `max-age` to 1 year for appropriate resources.
-1. Applied finger-prints to appropriate resources.
+1. Applied finger-prints to appropriate resources for cache-busting purposes.
 1. Inlined critical and other appropriate `.css`.
 1. Removed use of google fonts.